 Clothing - As well as your typical everyday clothing, this covers nappies and school uniforms.

-Education - Although state education in most developed countries is free, this covers costs like stationery, bags, packed lunches or school dinners, school trips and more.
+Education - Although state education in most developed countries is free, this doesn't cover costs like stationery, bags, packed lunches or school dinners, school trips and more.

 Leisure - This covers things like family days out, after school clubs, sports clubs, and other activities.